vince-styling/khaleesi/demonstration/_pages/introduction.md

 ## The page link

-How Khaleesi generate your web page's path depends on where you put that page files in. e.g. you have a page file inside `_pages/post/2014/`, you'll view that page like **http://.../post/2014/PAGE-NAME**.
+How Khaleesi generate your web page's path depends on where you put that page files in. e.g. you have a page file that inside the `_pages/post/2014/` folder, you'll view that page in browser is **http://.../post/2014/PAGE-NAME**.

 For the `PAGE-NAME`, Khaleesi supports a flexible way to resulting them.
-The directest approach of specify the page name you want to view in browser is declare a variable called `slug`.
-Given a page path is `/_pages/posts/2014/khaleesi.html` :
+The directest approach of specify the page name you want to view is declare a variable named `slug`.
+Given a page path is `/_pages/posts/2014/khaleesi_info.html` :

 ```
 title: Khaleesi's introduction
+slug: mypost.html
 decorator: basic
-slug: index.html
 ‡‡‡‡‡‡‡‡‡‡
 here's page content.
 ```

-Khaleesi will use `index.html` as this page's name, then the final url link would be **http://.../posts/2014/index.html**.
+Khaleesi will use `mypost.html` as this page's name, then the final url link would be **http://.../posts/2014/mypost.html**.

-If page was **html** format, Khaleesi will use file name as page name when `slug` absent, this time the final url link would be **http://.../posts/2014/khaleesi.html**.

-If page was **markdown** format, Khaleesi would use **title** variable to generate a page name but delete else of characters if not [alpha, digit, dashes, underscores], so **http://.../posts/2014/khaleesis-introduction.html** would be the final link.
+**Slug** variable was the preferred choice to naming a page, and if he **absent**, Khaleesi will take page's **title** variable as source to generating the page name but delete else of characters if not [alpha, digit, dash, underscore], so the final url link would be **http://.../posts/2014/khaleesis-introduction.html**.

+Across in the Khaleesi process, the file name of page mostly not matter, excepted in this time.
+That dealing with **title** variable may hunt down the entire string causing it become empty while generating page name. e.g. your title is **一些一些情**, a chinese text won't be a wise file name or page name either.
+Make us hold nothing about page name in our hands, so the last factor we could rely on is the file name, thus the final url link would be **http://.../posts/2014/khaleesi_info.html**.